 In the UK, the 'resolution entity' is Santander UK Group Holdings plc (also referred to as Santander UK Group Holdings or the HoldCo).
-This is the entity at which resolution powers are applied.
-The BoE will therefore apply its resolution powers to Santander UK Group Holdings to absorb losses incurred within the Santander UK Resolution Group, through the write-down and/or conversion ('bail-in') of the HoldCo's MREL (CET1, AT1, T2 and senior HoldCo instruments) and, to the extent necessary, other liabilities eligible for bail-in, as required to absorb losses and recapitalise the entity.
-All operating subsidiaries, including Santander UK plc, will remain open and operational during the resolution, as losses will be passed up to, and absorbed by, the HoldCo which will, in turn, down-stream capital and liquidity to the subsidiaries (including through the write-down and/or conversion of externally issued capital instruments and iMREL of Santander UK plc).
+This is the entity at which the BoE will apply its resolution powers.
+In line with the preferred resolution strategy, the application of the bail-in at the level of the HoldCo will lead to a write-down and/ or conversion ('bail-in') of the HoldCo's MREL resources (CET1, AT1, T2 and senior HoldCo instruments) and, to the extent applicable and necessary, other liabilities within the scope of the bail-in, as required to absorb losses and recapitalise the entity.
+All operating subsidiaries, including Santander UK plc, will remain open and operational during the resolution, as losses will be passed up to, and absorbed by, the

+HoldCo, including through the write-down and/or conversion of iMREL issued by Santander UK plc to the HoldCo.

-The use of resolution powers at the level of Santander UK Group Holdings will result in the write down and/or conversion of Banco Santander S.A.'s holding in the Santander UK Group.
+The use of resolution powers at the level of Santander UK Group Holdings will result in the write down and/or conversion of Banco Santander S.A.'s holdings of equity and other instruments issued by Santander UK Group Holdings.
 This will result in the separation of the Santander UK Group from the Santander S.A.
 Group.
 To the extent that the resolution of Santander UK Group (or other resolution group) results in conditions for entry into resolution being met at the level of the resolution group headed by Banco Santander S.A., the SRB will use its bail-in powers at the Banco Santander S.A. level.
-However the 'local' recapitalisation of a local group does not necessarily require a bail-in at the level of the parent.
+However, the 'local' recapitalisation of a local group does not necessarily require a bail-in at the level of the parent.
 This will provide flexibility on the timing of separation of resolution groups.